 Students may apply online for free through our University application or The Common Application.
 Both applications are weighed equally, if a student isn't sure which application to complete we recommend our University application.

 We hope to work with you and your students during this exciting time!
-You can learn more about the average freshman class at Radford University by reviewing statistics in our freshman profile.
-Below, we've highlighted important dates and codes needed for the admissions application process.
+We invite you to learn more about the freshman application requirements on our website; additionally, we've highlighted important dates and codes below.

 While we typically review applicants and release decisions as we receive students' materials, we have outlined a few important deadlines for you to keep in mind below:

 - November 1

 Early Action/Non-binding Admissions Deadline (notification of admissions decision by January 15)

 - February 1

 Regular Decision Deadline (notification of admissions decision by April 1)

 Students may apply for admission to Radford University without submitting an SAT or ACT.
 Students that choose to apply test optional will not be at a disadvantage in the review process.